fluencelabs/fRPC-Substrate/README.md

 * [Rust](https://www.rust-lang.org/tools/install) (optional; Fluence CLI will install if not already in your environment)
 * For VSCode, there is a helpful [Aqua language support](https://marketplace.visualstudio.com/items?itemName=FluenceLabs.aqua) package available

-> This Fluence CLI install missing dependencies as needed ("lazy install").
+> This Fluence CLI installs missing dependencies as needed ("lazy install").
 If you want all your dependencies installed at once, use the `fluence dependencies i` command.

 ### On-chain Dependencies

-* Wallectconnect compatible wallet, e.g., MetaMask, setup for and funded with:
+* Wallectconnect compatible wallet, e.g., MetaMask, set for and funded with:
   * [Mumbai testnet](https://chainlist.org/chain/80001) parameters
   * [Mumbai faucet](https://mumbaifaucet.com/)
   * [Fluence USDC testnet faucet](https://faucet.fluence.dev/)